 Murchison Falls Park along the Nile is one of the best parks in Africa where you can see Hippos.

-The Lake Mburo Boat Ride provides the opportunity to see a number of hippos that make Lake Mburo their home and habitat.
+The Lake Mburo Boat Ride provides the opportunity to see many hippos that make Lake Mburo their home and habitat.

-The boat moves along the Eastern Shore of the Lake and during that time you will see various pods of hippos – though not in the numbers found at the Kazinga Channel in Queen Elizabeth Park, the River Nile and Lake Albert in Murchison Falls Park you will still lots of them on a cruise of Lake Mburo along with crocodiles, wildlife and birds.
+The boat moves along the Eastern Shore of the Lake.
+During that time, you will see various pods of hippos – though not in the numbers found at the Kazinga Channel in Queen Elizabeth Park, the River Nile, and Lake Albert in Murchison Falls Park, you will still see lots of them on a cruise of Lake Mburo along with crocodiles, wildlife, and birds.

-There are 5 lakes within Lake Mburo National Park and on game drives, you will come across them.
+There are five lakes within Lake Mburo National Park, and you will come across them on game drives.

-Hippos are not the reason come to Lake Mburo Park, they are however something that you will not miss while visiting the park.
+Hippos are not the reason to come to Lake Mburo Park; they are something you will not miss while visiting the park.

-There used to be a very large population here but the disturbances, conflicts in the Congo meant harm to the wildlife including hippos. (the greatest number of hippos have been poached and slaughtered in the Congo – the value of their teeth)
+There used to be a huge population here, but the disturbances and conflicts in the Congo harmed the wildlife, including hippos. (the most significant number of hippos have been poached and slaughtered in the Congo – the value of their teeth)

-Now both the Democratic Republic of the Congo and Uganda are focusing on the hippo population along the Semliki River for the conservation of hippos and other species.
+Both the Democratic Republic of the Congo and Uganda are focusing on the hippo population along the Semliki River to conserve hippos and other species.